mtps3/Mtps3.github.io/_posts/2017-02-27-bkpctf2017-signed-shell-server.md

 is loaded into the registers and it fails.

-To use one of these commands we need to still send an overlong line, with contents are not hashed.
-The HMAC covers only up to the first NULL byte, so we can send for example:
+To use one of these commands we need to still send an overlong line, with contents that are not hashed.
+The HMAC covers only the data up to the first NULL byte, so we can send for example:

 ```python
 "ls\n" + "\x00" * 253
 ```

-This allows us to trigger the overflow, with a known HMAC.
+This allows us to trigger the buffer overflow into the function pointer, with one of the known HMACs.

 ## exploit recap